 In the ensuing years, Figley researched and published on trauma within families, among tornado survivors, and in other populations, and came to be regarded as one of the foremost experts on trauma.
 In 1991, the government of Kuwait invited Figley and about 20 other global experts on trauma to the country to take stock of losses and damage after the Gulf War and to advise the government on how to recover.
 He also traveled to South Africa to be among those advising the government on pathways toward healing during the post-Apartheid period; to the Balkans, at the invitation of NATO, to suggest strategies for reconciliation during the ethnic conflicts of the 1990s; and to Northern Ireland to conduct a series of trainings on helping social workers and psychologists from opposing sides of the conflict to work together.
 Most recently, he traveled to Puerto Rico, at the invitation of a major foundation there, to advise leaders on how to galvanize communities to work toward recovery after the island’s devastating hurricane and governmental neglect.

 At Tulane University, too, Figley has proven to be a transforming presence since his arrival in 2008.
 He brought with him to the university the Traumatology Institute, which he’d started in 1995 in the wake of the Oklahoma City bombing.
 The institute was the first of its kind.
-During his decade at Tulane, the School of Social Work has also launched the City, Culture, and Community PhD program, the Disaster Resilience Leadership Academy, and the certification in Disaster Mental Health and Trauma Studies.
+During his decade at Tulane, the School of Social Work has also launched the City, Culture, and Community PhD program, the Disaster Resilience Leadership Academy, certification in Disaster and Collective Trauma.

 Figley wants to encourage his students to be the kind of leaders and innovators in the field that he has been.
 “The whole notion of building a program based on leadership is very unusual for social work schools,” he said.
 Which helps explain why he’s so content to be right where he is.